flipacholas/Architecture-of-consoles/articles/master-system.md

 #### Surprise screen

-If any of the checks fails, the console will loop indefinitely while showing a screen that prompts the user to insert a valid game.
+If any of the checks fail, the console will loop indefinitely while showing a screen that prompts the user to insert a valid game.

 {{< side_by_side >}}
   <div class="toleft">